walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/README.md

 fallback.
 The host app must declare `NSFaceIDUsageDescription` in its Info.plist.
 Changing the configured default never changes an existing persisted key.

+Use `.biometricTimedReuse(timeoutSeconds:)` for a fixed, non-sliding 1–30 second reuse interval.
+It preserves strong-biometric-only signing and intentionally does not invalidate the key after new biometric enrollment. iOS preflight reports `.providerProcess` enforcement: the platform provider may end reusable authorization early, but does not extend it beyond the requested interval.
+The policy has no action, session, or batch scope.

 ## Local persistence

 `WalletConfiguration()` uses managed persistence by default.
 The SDK opens an encrypted SQLDelight database through SQLCipher and manages the per-wallet database key internally in iOS Keychain.
 Apps using the normal Swift facade do not pass database key material.